 My latest exhibition is a celebration of the end (nearly) of lockdown and a homage to Manchester, my city.

-“I’ve Missed You Too” is being displayed in three city centre locations:
+“I’ve Missed You Too” is being displayed in two city centre locations:

 From 12th April: At Escape to Freight Island at Mayfield, nr Piccadilly.

 From 15th April: On the fence of Waulk Mill, Redhill Street, Ancoats.

 I’m grateful to Freight Island and Urban Splash for their support in staging the exhibitions.

 Here’s the text that goes with the 12 artworks: